 Multibeam survey of USS YP-389 wreck site (NOAA Ship Nancy Foster, 2016).
 Click here for a larger image.
 Image: NOAA

 Armed with this information, Monitor National Marine Sanctuary set out to relocate and possibly identify the site observed in 1973.
 The site was surveyed with multibeam sonar from the NOAA Ship Nancy Foster.
 Next, a series of remotely operated vehicle (ROV) dives were conducted to gather data, including still and video images and a photomosaic.
 After consulting with the U.S. Navy, the shipwreck was confirmed as the USS YP-389.
-The site is now listed on the National Register of Historic Places.
+The site has been nominated to the National Register of Historic Places.

 Photomosaic of USS YP-389 wreck site.
 Click here for a larger image.
 Photo: NOAA, Monitor National Marine Sanctuary